francofusco/wp3/README.md

 ### Using the designer executable

-First of all, download the archive [wp3_designer.zip](https://github.com/francofusco/wp3/releases/latest/download/wp3_designer.zip), which contains two files: the executable `wp3_designer.exe` and a YAML configuration file.
-Extract them in a location of your choice and then double click on the executable.
+Download the executable [wp3_designer.exe](https://github.com/francofusco/wp3/releases/latest/download/wp3_designer.exe), place it in a location of your choice and then double click on it.
 It will take a moment for the program to start, but that should be all!

-If you wish to use an older version, check the [releases page](https://github.com/francofusco/wp3/releases) and download the `wp3_designer.zip` from the corresponding assets.
+If you wish to use an older version, check the [releases page](https://github.com/francofusco/wp3/releases) and download the executable from the corresponding assets.

 ### Launching the designer from the command line

 If you already used Python before, this should sound very familiar.
 If you did not, I hope the procedure is clear and detailed enough to make it easy and painless.
 Anyway, here is what you need to do:

 1. [Download the repository](https://github.com/francofusco/wp3/archive/refs/heads/main.zip), if you haven't done that already.
 If you downloaded the source code using this link, make sure to extract the content of the archive in a location of your choice!
+You can also do it from the command line via `git clone git@github.com:francofusco/wp3.git` (ssh) or `git clone https://github.com/francofusco/wp3.git` (https).
 1. Open Anaconda Navigator and on the left, select *Environments*.
 1. Select the environment that you previously created (see [Python and Anaconda](#python-and-anaconda)).
 1. Once it has been activated, click on the green button with the "play" icon, next to the environment name.